dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Meteor Features

 Meteor provides a lot out of the box.
-It ships with a lot of features that makes it worthy to consider when looking for a framework for your next project.
+It ships with many features that make it worth considering when looking for a framework for your next project.

 * **Authentication**: Meteor ships with session management and authentication features out of the box.
 * **Real-time Feature**: Meteor is built from the ground up on the Distributed Data Protocol (DDP) to allow data transfer in both directions.
 In Meteor, you create publication endpoints that can push data from server to client.
 * **Routing**: Meteor provides a `flow-router` package that allows client-side routing.
 * **Custom Templating Engines**:  Meteor ships with its own templating engine but allows you to use other view libraries.
-* **Packaging for Mobile**: Meteor allows you to easily package your web app into an Android an iOs app.
+* **Packaging for Mobile**: Meteor allows you to easily package your web app into Android and iOS apps.
 With meteor, you can build for mobile.
 * **Galaxy**: The Meteor Development Group (MDG) provides a service to run Meteor apps.
 [Galaxy](https://galaxy.meteor.com) is a distributed system that runs on Amazon AWS.
 It saves you a lot of trouble in configuring and deploying your app to production.

 ## Meteor Key Requirements